Ojas21/Stock-Daily-Volatality-calculation/README.md

      python Ojas21/Finzome_Assignments.py

 ## Sample Dataset
-The sample dataset used for testing the script is available in the data directory.
-You can replace it with your own financial dataset.
+The sample dataset used for testing the script is available in the **data** directory.
+You can replace it with your own financial dataset. by including your file path in the variable of the same name.

 # Financial Data Daily & Annualized Volatility Calculation (Task 2)